 Drugs Known to Cause PSSD

-Almost everyone who uses SSRIs will develop some type of sexual side effect.
+Almost everyone who uses SSRIs will develop some sexual side effects.

 The SSRIs which have been reported to induce PSSD include: